 Though its Italian parent company was founded in 1947, RUPES USA is relatively new to the scene.
 The international company acquired a Colorado-based tool manufacturer in 2015.
 RUPES offers a variety of products for the weekend warrior and professional detailer, such as the 4-Pad 6” Foam Pack that features coarse, medium, fine, and ultrafine pads for a start-to-finish buffing experience.

 - $5-$10: Most 3-inch pads come in a variety pack at this price range.
 There are some 5.5-inch and/or 6.5-inch buffing pads in this price range as well, but they’re not the best quality.
 You can also purchase backing plates separately in this price range.

 - $11-$20: This is a good range to start with to determine what buffing pads you like and which ones aren’t working for you.
 You’ll find some name-brand pads here, but single pads of various types will usually be in this range.
 Backing plates are typically included with a pad or pads in this price range as well.

-- $25-$100: As with most of our top picks, you’ll find both value and variety in this price range.
-Some single pads are priced at the lower end of this range, while many kits can run between $50 and $75.
+- $21-$100: As with most of our top picks, you’ll find both value and variety in this price range.
+Single pads are priced at the lower end of this range, while kits run higher.
 Most kits will include a backing plate and at least three buffing pads of different types.